Your child may be excluded from school by the headteacher for a number of reasons, and for anything from a half-day to permanently.

 Frequently asked questions

 The head teacher should tell you how many days they want your child to go home for lunch and what arrangements they intend to put in place to enable your child to stay for lunch in future.
+If a child is told that they cannot stay in school for the lunchtime then it would be classed as an exclusion, unless the parent chooses to take the child home for the lunchtime

 If this is not provided then this means your child has been excluded from school at lunchtime which should be recorded as a half-day exclusion.